 Police: Out of Control & Unaccountable

-There seems to be two kinds of police officers– those who commit illegal acts against citizens, and those who maintain a complicit code of silence about fellow officers who engage in those acts.
+Many of us believe there are two categories of police officer: those who commit illegal acts against citizens, and those who maintain a complicit code of silence about fellow officers who engage in those acts.

 What I’m saying about the police isn’t an opinion.